arschles/go-in-5-minutes/episode5/README.md

-# The Structure and Layout of a Web Application
+# Building Web Applications in Go

 Go in 5 Minutes, episode 5.